Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "forever" - 99999 seconds
 			"Ammo Cooldown"				"0"

-			// The Mutant Tank sets survivors' ammunition to this amount.
+			// The Mutant Tank takes this amount of ammunition from survivors.
 			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 0
-			// Maximum: 25
+			// Maximum: 100
 			"Ammo Count"				"0"

 			// Enable the Mutant Tank's claw/rock attack.